 When setting up your online funnel, you need to have an already pre-defined end goal.
 Otherwise, you’ll be like a captain steering a boat to nowhere.
 The easiest way to know your objective is to ask yourself this question: “Why am I doing this?”

-Based on this question and your response, you’ll understand if your final goal is to enroll clients in your coaching programs, get people in your seminar room, or something else entirely.
+Based on this question and your response, you’ll understand if your final goal is to enroll clients into your coaching programs, get people into your seminar room, or something else entirely.
 Maybe you want to grow your list?
 Regardless of what it is, now you’ll have a target.

 2. Design the Layout of Your Offer

 Now that you have the goal, it’s time to make your offer.
 This will bring in leads who will help fulfill your objective.
-I use what I call the Elevation Strategy in designing my offers, which is where you elevate customers from being a free lead to a paying client.
+I use what I call the Elevation Strategy in designing my offers on my Ted McGrath reviews, which is where you elevate customers from being a free lead to a paying client.

 3. Create and Name Your Offer